zuozhenggh/learning-library/solutions-library/ebs-move-improve/migrate/migrate.md

 ![](./images/8.png " ")

 3. Do the following to ensure that the Oracle E-Business Suite Cloud Backup Module can connect to all required nodes:

 All nodes must have SSH enabled.

-In our case Application Tier Node, DB Tier Node and Backup module are on the same instance
+In our case Application Tier Node, DB Tier Node and Backup module are on the same instance.

     a.
 The SSH configuration file (~/.ssh/config) must have the entry **ServerAliveInterval 100**.